julxi/machine-learning-zoomcamp-2025-midterm/README.md

 ```bash
 uv run train_pipeline.py
 ```
-This produces a pickled model: `pipeline_v1.bin`
-(already included in the repo, so re-training is not required for deployment).
+This generates a pickled model: pipeline_v1.bin (already included in the repository, so retraining is not required for deployment).

 ### Running the Server Locally
 ```bash